shermanloan/scejson-doc/doc/appendix-history.md

 changes which may or may not be of interest to you.

 ## Release 2023-01-0
+* The [Adjustable Rate Mortgages](module-arm.md) module has been made available in this release.
 * The [Loan](module-loan.md) module's `BusinessRules` request object supports two new fields: `MinIntChg` and `MinFinChg`.
 These fields allow the calling application to specify minimum interest and finance charge values for a given